rreece/rreece.github.io/outline-of-philosophy/invitation.md

 These issues are part of broader divisions in philosophy: epistemology (how do we know?) and metaphysics (what exists?), respectively.

-Philosophy of science asks: what is science?
+Philosophy of science asks:

+-   What is science?
-Do the diverse inquiries called science have an underlying, universal, scientific method, and if so, what is it?
+-   Do the diverse inquiries called science have an underlying, universal, scientific method, and if so, what is it?
-How can we tell science from not science, and what is pseudoscience?
+-   How can we tell science from not science, and what is pseudoscience?
-Is science a way of producing knowledge, and if so, are there other ways of knowing?
+-   Is science a way of producing knowledge, and if so, are there other ways of knowing?
-What should we say of the products of science, and in particular, does science make any progress at revealing or approximating truth?
+-   What should we say of the products of science, and in particular, does science make any progress at revealing or approximating truth?
-Where has science taken us and where is it going?
+-   Where has science taken us and where is it going?

 In our modern information age, the evident power of science to elevate our awareness and bring us new